cometbft/cometbft/spec/abci/abci++_app_requirements.md

 The maximum size of a complete Protobuf encoded block.
 This is enforced by the consensus algorithm.

-This implies a maximum transaction size that is this `MaxBytes`, less the expected size of the header, the validator set, and any included evidence in the block.
+This implies a maximum transaction size that is `MaxBytes`, less the expected size of the header, the validator set, and any included evidence in the block.

 The Application should be aware that honest validators _may_ produce and